gradkell/pkiccu/BUILDING.md

 #### Run the build script

-PKICCU comes with a build script named `build.py` that builds PKICCU and packages source and binary distributions.
+PKICCU comes with a build script named `build.py` that builds PKICCU and packages the source and binary distributions.

 The `build.py` script should be executable on Linux or Mac systems, but if not, make it executable with `chmod +x build.py`.